spanishGab/DSA-study/sorting.md

                 }
             }
         }
-        for(int j = 0, i = first; j < tmp_len; j++, i++){
+        // copying the temporary array into the main array for(int j = 0, i = first; j < tmp_len; j++, i++){
             arr[i] = tmp[j];
         }
     }

-    free(tmp);
+    // releasing the temporary array's dynamically allocated space free(tmp);
 }
 ```

 ### Let's see an example of an ascending ordination:</br>